jfo/blag/_posts/2017-03-11-calling-a-c-function-from-rust.md

      error: aborting due to previous error
 ```

-I already know that I can't do the equivalent of `#include "doubler.c" or
+I already know that I can't do the equivalent of `#include "doubler.c"` or
-`#include "doubler.h"`, because those don't make any sense in this context..
+`#include "doubler.h"`, because those don't make any sense in this context.
 I
 also know that what I need to do is direct the compiler to expect the symbol
-`doubler` to be link _to_.
+`doubler` to be linked _to_.
 I want, basically, the rust equivalent of what
 exists in the C header file, just the function signature.

 That equivalent can be put into an `extern` block, like this: